darvid7/actualwebsite/content/projects.md

 			<img class="project-image-thumb" src="/images/projects/scissors_paper_rock.gif" alt="" />
 		</a>
 		<p style="font-size: 15px">
 			My first ever project!
-After my first year at uni I felt like I didn't know anything useful to I made this because I wanted to learn how to make something tangible.
+After my first year at uni I felt like I didn't know anything useful, so I made this because I wanted to learn how to make something tangible.
 It is a scissors paper rock game made in Python & tkinter.
 I made the graphics in Microsoft Paint 😛
 		</p>
 	</article>